redefinered/react-ecommerce-prototype/README.md

 2. `$ yarn install` installs dependencies
 3. `$ yarn start` starts the client app on port 3000

+Make sure to register to Stripe and get your sandbox key and run `heroku config:set STRIPE_SECRET_KEY=<your-test-stripe-secret-key>` in order for Stripe sandbox mode to work.

 ## Tech Specs

 - NodeJS